E-Commerce Business Attorney · California · Online Store Legal

 Ready to run your online store with real legal infrastructure?

-LLC formation, supplier contracts, website legal documents, and tax strategy , Delina advises e-commerce business owners who want to build something that lasts without surprise legal and tax problems.
-Tell us your situation, your store and what you actually need.
+LLC and S-corp structure, Terms of Service and Privacy Policy, automatic-renewal compliance, supplier and 3PL agreements, trademark, and tax strategy.
+Delina advises California e-commerce owners who want to build something that lasts without surprise legal and tax problems.
+Tell us your situation, your store, your platforms, and what you actually need.

 Get Started →